 Zion Williamson's UPDATED synergy screenshot pic.twitter.com/ovzWJrwKFT— Duncan Smith (@DuncanSmithNBA) February 11, 2019

 The one hole in his game continues to be his spot-up jumper.
 While he works to refine his jumper, he’s busy being the evolutionary big.
-In our first addition I jokingly suggested he was Draymond Green exposed to gamma radiation.
+In our first edition I jokingly suggested he was Draymond Green exposed to gamma radiation.
 The more I watch him, the more I realize it might be an accurate description.

 He would instantly be the new face of the franchise and the greatest asset in Scott Perry’s refurbished war chest.
 Perry can dangle Zion to the Pelicans for Anthony Davis, or build his whole free agency pitch to Kevin Durant and Kyrie Irving around forming a big three.
 Remember, Zion said it would be dope to play with KD and Kyrie in New York.